JustynaPawlik/todos-list-react/README.md

 https://justynapawlik.github.io/todos-list-react/

 Description
 This is application to organize your work and life.
-You can easily manage your tasks to do - you can add them, mark them as finished and delete.
+You can easily manage your tasks to do - you can add them, mark them as finished and remove.
+If you want you can also download example tasks.

 ![application](public/Animation.gif)